Codium-ai/pr-agent/docs/docs/index.md

    - A pull request where Qodo Merge is installed
    - A [PR Chat](https://qodo-merge-docs.qodo.ai/chrome-extension/features/#pr-chat)

-2) Qodo Merge will respond with an [answer](https://github.com/Codium-ai/pr-agent/pull/1241#issuecomment-2365259334) that includes relevant documentation links.
+2) The bot will respond with an [answer](https://github.com/Codium-ai/pr-agent/pull/1241#issuecomment-2365259334) that includes relevant documentation links.

 ## Qodo Merge Features